DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 This led to a second round of prototyping, using the interview participant's insights, which produced three additional prototypes, options C, D, and E:

-*Option C:*
+### Option C
 - Option alters the current “Factsheets” tab to include state and offshore region navigation.
 - Tab contains current content and adds a description and the state and offshore region navigation buttons.

-*Option D:*
+### Option D
 - Option provides a link to the state and offshore region navigation page with the four tabs of the homepage.
 - At the bottom of each tab, there is a section that contains several links to other parts of the website.
 The link, “Data by state and offshore regions” is listed in this section.

-*Option E:*
+### Option E
 - Option provides a link to the state and offshore region navigation page with the four tabs of the homepage.
 - At the top of each tab, there are links to the query tool and the explore tool of the website.
 The link, “Data by state and offshore regions” is listed in this section.

 These options were presented to the team for their preferences and feedback.
-Using this additional feedback, the team chose option D.
+The team chose option D because it aligned best with the insights provided by the participants in the hallway testing.

+*Option D prototype:*

 ![Screenshot of the Option D prototype, where the homepage tab section is the focus for the reader.
 At the bottom of the revenue tab, there is a section with different links to different parts of the website.
 There is a link, “Data by state and offshore region”, in underlined blue link text and an icon of the United States.
 For the purposes of this demonstrative image, there is a red arrow pointing to a red box around the link with text that states, “Link to state and offshore region navigation”.](./Hallway-SNP-OptionD.png)